sowcow/serbian-anki-deck/README.md

 Quality-wise there is rare random unrelated wikidictionary content presence but it is not worth looking into.

+TODO: test usability outside of a tablet.
+Update title if needed.

 # How

 It should be easy to adapt to other languages.